particle-iot/docs/src/content/firmware/low-power/wake-publish-sleep-cellular.md

 Also you must not use hibernate with sleep periods of less than 10 minutes or your SIM could be blocked your mobile carrier for aggressive reconnection.

-On Gen 2 devices, the power usage is around 103 µA with this example (tested with an E Series E402 and Device OS 1.5.0).
+On Gen 2 devices, the power usage is around 103 µA with this example (tested with an E-Series E402 and Device OS 1.5.0).
 In this mode, the power usage stays completely constant as the modem is turned off and the MCU is in deep sleep.

 On Gen 3 devices, this example uses stop mode sleep with cellular off, because Gen 3 devices cannot wake from hibernate mode by time.

 To connect and publish:

 - cloudMinTime set to 0 (no waiting for firmware updates)
-- E Series E402 (LTE Cat M1)
+- E-Series E402 (LTE Cat M1)
 - Device OS 1.5.0

 | Measure | Value | Units |